bio-ontology-research-group/DeepViral/README.md

 For rcnn, no option is needed.
 For DeepViral, option can be seq/viral/joint.
 The input datasets of the DeNovo dataset are downloaded from the websites of [DeNovo](https://bioinformatics.cs.vt.edu/~alzahraa/denovo) by [Eid et al. (2016)](https://academic.oup.com/bioinformatics/article/32/8/1144/1744545) and [VirusHostPPI](http://165.246.44.47/VirusHostPPI/Additional) by [Zhou et al. (2018)](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4924-2).

+#### ./predictions:
-./predictions: some example predictions for different virus species, where top 100 predicted proteins across viral proteins are agregated for each virus species.
+Some example predictions for different virus species, where top 100 predicted proteins across viral proteins are agregated for each virus species.
 | File        | Virus           | NCBITaxon ID   |
 | ------------- |:-------------:| :-----:|
 | ebola.txt      | Ebola virus - Mayinga, Zaire, 1976 | 128952 |